 Free white paper: Optimise Content Workflows with Machine Translation.

 Are you struggling to create more content, in more languages, in less time, and at a lower cost?
-Read this handy guide on how to streamline your content workflows with make use Neural Machine Translation.
+Read this handy guide on how to streamline your content workflows with Neural Machine Translation.

 Another vital improvement is the integration of systems so that users can order translation and localisation from their digital platform, for example.
 The integration of translation with CMS, DAM and PIM platforms dramatically reduces the complexity and time needed for creating multilingual content.
 If you’re still sending product information in Excel sheets for translation via email, then you desperately need to look into integration options for your PIM as the ROI is considerable.